Address140 South Altadena Dr

 Facilities & Services

 The first Lamanda Park Branch opened in 1922, in a small room in Emerson School.
 Continued growth of the branch necessitated another move on July 5, 1923, this time to larger, rented quarters on the second floor of a store building at 2614 E. Colorado Boulevard.
 A permanent home was established for the branch when the building that had formerly housed the Central Library Boys’ and Girls’ Department was relocated from Memorial Park to 2520 Morningside Street.
 On August 5, 1927, the branch, in its newly-redecorated and refurbished quarters, officially opened its doors to an enthusiastic crowd of 650 people.
 This was demolished in the 1960s and the current building, designed by Pulliam, Zimmerman and Matthews, Architects and Planners, was completed on October 14, 1967 and is 6,200 square feet.
-Branch staff can accommodate English, Spanish and American Sign Language speaking patrons.
+Branch staff can accommodate English and Spanish speaking patrons.